-Medial rotation of the humerus : turning inward or twisting the upper arm, such as when the arm is turned inward when a door slammed.
+Medial rotation of the humerus: turning inward or twisting the upper arm, such as when the arm is turned inward when a door is slammed.

-Abduction of the humerus : move the upper arm towards the body, as the downward movement of the arms when you shake the arms.
+Abduction of the humerus: move the upper arm towards the body, as the downward movement of the components when you shake the arms.

-The subscapularis muscle is the most used muscle in the shoulder.
-It is the main muscle used in throwing, hitting, swimming and in all racquet sports.
+The subscapularis muscle is the most used in the shoulder.
+It is the primary muscle used in throwing, hitting, swimming, and racquet sports.
 As a result, injuries to the shoulder muscle are common among athletes.